Grammarly vs Intercom Fin: Which is Better in 2026?

 Choose Grammarly if you need:

-- ✓ Students and academics improving writing
+- ✓ Students & professionals improving writing quality

 Choose Intercom Fin if you need: